Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/01. Request-Response Cycle and MVC Architecture/README.md

 ## Work

 1. Install [Emmet](https://emmet.io/) or another HTML snippet package to your text editor to make you fast at HTML writing.
-1. Begin the [Giphy API Tutorial](https://www.makeschool.com/academy/track/gif-search-app-ynu).
+1. Begin the [Gif API Tutorial](https://www.makeschool.com/academy/track/gif-search-app-ynu).
 You should plan to finish this tutorial by the following Monday.

 ## Resources